-If you have an Android phone equipped with NFC capability, download and install the app NFC Nice Ticket in Google Play (sorry, not yet available for iPhones).
+If you have an Android phone equipped with NFC capability, download and install the app NFC Nice Ticket in Google Play (sorry, not available for iPhones).
 Pay for your solo ticket, multi-voyage card, day or weekly pass using a credit card or the app PaybyPhone.
 To validate the ticket or pass on the tram, make sure NFC is turned on and the screen is on.
 Place the NFC antenna (usually on the back of the phone) against the validating machine.
-On some trams the machine looks like this:
+The machine looks like this:

 Boarding the Tram

 Stations are equipped with LED panels noting the arrival of the next tram.
 The tram stops at each point; no need to flag it down (unlike a bus).
 The doors do not open automatically; press the large button to open the door.
 Once inside, place the ticket or card into the validating machine (arrow facing down).
 If you have purchased a multi-voyage card, the machine will indicate how many voyages are left.